A. L. Zissu: 1933–1941 crises

 From late 1940, Romania was ruled upon by Ion Antonescu, who proceeded to uphold antisemitic laws, originally as a partner of the Iron Guard.
 Unusually, Zissu managed to preserve his estate, including an eponymous restaurant, which was Bucharest's "most selective"; it was located on Batiștei Street, just north of University Square.
 He was also allowed to continue working for the Sugar Trust, as a sales manager.
 Surviving the pogrom of January 1941, he remained a prominent but controversial figure in his persecuted community, sponsoring his increasingly hostile friend Sebastian.
 Sebastian described Zissu as "honest but uninteresting", and his wife as a "perfect example of a Jewish parvenue."
 He also found Zissu's Zionism unpalatable: "[he is] a theorist of full-blown Jewish nationalism who goes out every evening to a cinema or restaurant, two months after a pogrom."
 The Jewish poet-activist Meir Rudich suggests that such verdicts are "off-putting [...] but unfortunately true".
 As argued by Glass, Sebastian's characterization is partial, and fails to cover the basics of Zissu's wartime activity; likewise, critic Marcel Marcian notes that Sebastian "despised A. L. Zissu, though there were things he should have leaned from him".

 Zissu found himself at odds with the Antonescu dictatorship, which announced plans to deport Romania's Jews into Transnistria.
 Sebastian wrote that Zissu and his family initially considered emigrating to Palestine via Turkey, and spent "hundreds of thousands of lei" on obtaining visas.
 Eventually, however, Zissu chose to partake in a collective effort to protect the Jewish community at large.
 From November 1941, he was directly involved in obtaining safe passage for the MV Struma, but may have done so for an exorbitant profit: as reported by Jewish passengers who lodged complaints with the Romanian authorities, he charged as much as 600 thousand lei per person, and avoided paying taxes.
-According to Sebastian, Zissu claimed to have voluntarily divested from Romanian oil, and thus to have "ruined himself", because the industry was catering to the German war machine—Sebastian dismissed the claim as "cheap theater".
-At around that time, Zissu also became close friends with Franz Babinger, the Bavarian historian and Wehrmacht Colonel.
-He described Babinger as "a fanatic anti-Nazi and a friend of the English."